Why You May Be Bloated on a Carnivore Diet

-They even say bloating can be a food intolerance, which the carnivore diet will help eliminate but your digestive system could have been more severely damaged and has resulted in issues like IBS, Colitis, Leaky gut, SIBO, and things like Ovarian Cancer….major stuff!
+They even say bloating can be a food intolerance, which the carnivore diet may help eliminate.
+Still, your digestive system could have been more severely damaged and has resulted in issues like IBS, Colitis, Leaky gut, SIBO, and things like Ovarian Cancer….major stuff!

-However, they usually mention that we are all different and that everyone has a different path to recovery with different time frames.
+However, they usually mention that we are all different and everyone has a different path to recovery with varying time frames.

 Why carnivore is unlikely to cause bloating

-Doctors usually say bloating is almost exclusively an issue in the large intestine and that it is also no coincidence that the majority of digestive diseases occur in the large intestine.
+Doctors usually say bloating is almost exclusively an issue in the large intestine and that it is also no coincidence that most digestive diseases occur in the large intestine.

 The large intestine is mainly the last chance you have of getting nutrition out of the food that has passed through your stomach and small intestine.
 (1)

-Zero carb diets rely solely on animal products and animal products are almost exclusively digested in the stomach and small intestine.
+Zero-carb diets rely solely on animal products, which are almost exclusively digested in the stomach and small intestine.

-Very little of the food you eat on a carnivore diet gets to the large intestine.
+Very little food you eat on a carnivore diet gets to the large intestine.
 In fact, if we take beef, for example, around 98.8% of it is digested before the large intestine.

 - Minced beef is more rapidly digested and absorbed than beef steak, resulting in greater postprandial protein retention in older men

-To me, it just seems logical, that if you have any digestive issues, maybe reconsider eating foods that require a lot of the heavy lifting to be done by the large intestine.
+To me, it just seems logical that if you have any digestive issues, maybe reconsider eating foods that require a lot of heavy lifting to be done by the large intestine.

-Sometimes just trying to think like a child clears things up, if you are not eating foods that digest in the gut, then how could carnivore cause bloating.
+Sometimes just trying to think like a child clears things up; if you are not eating foods that digest in the gut, then how could a carnivore diet cause bloating?